matthijskooijman/telegraph-web/README.md

 `.service` file if you made checkout in a different place.
 Also, don't forget to setup the telegraph-controller daemon to actually talk to the hardware.

-You can now visit the command center at http://{ipaddress}
+After a reboot (or `sudo systemctl start telegraph-web.socket`), you can visit the command center at http://{ipaddress}

 Happy, err, messaging?